-KANSAS CITY, Kan. - First Schlitterbahn's water slide Verruckt was set to open May 23, then it was delayed until at least June 5, now waterpark officials say it will open June 29.
+First Schlitterbahn's water slide Verrückt was set to open May 23, then it was delayed until at least June 5.
+Now waterpark officials say it will open June 29.

 Waterpark officials said Friday the world’s tallest water slide is "now functional, but a few operational tweaks" is what crews are still working on.